organisciak/dissertation/document/2_crowdsourcing.md

  human computation [@ahn_labeling_2004],
  commons-based peer production [@benkler_wealth_2006], and free and open-source development [@lakhani_how_2003; @raymond_cathedral_1999].

-While there have been occasional semantic attempts to redefine crowdsourcing again as a more granular term, its colloquial adoptions seem to have cemented its use as a broad concept.
+Further, is overlaps with the content of user-generated content, at least to the extent that user-generated content is used toward a common production or purpose.

-## Concepts
+## Related Concepts

-### Wisdom of the Crowds

-_The Wisdom of the Crowds_ [@surowiecki_wisdom_2004] is a book written by journalist James Surowiecki in 2004.
+\newthought{Like crowdsourcing, the wisdom of the crowd} emerged as a popular, rather than academic concept, from the eponymous book written by journalist James Surowiecki [-@surowiecki_wisdom_2004].
-The book observes the strength of human decision-making when done in aggregate, and the term 'wisdom of the crowds' has survived the book to refer to cases that make use of this.
+The book observes the strength of human decision-making when done in aggregate, and the term 'wisdom of the crowds' has survived the book to refer to instances that make use of this form of collective wisdom.

 Part of the wisdom of the crowd is simply statistical.
 In one of Surowiecki's examples, he points to the quiz-based game show _Who Wants to be a Millionaire?_
 On the show, contestants unsure about their response can poll the audience.
-This polling is remarkably effective, but not surprising: even if most of the audience does not know the answer and the probability of choosing one of the four choices in ignorance is roughly equal, then only a few people that are informed of the answer can sway the "crowd's" response in the right direction.
+The audience poll turned out to be remarkably effective, but not surprising: even if most of the audience does not know the answer and the probability of choosing one of the four choices in ignorance is roughly equal, then only a few people that are informed of the answer can sway the "crowd" response in the right direction.

-This is a fitting anecdote, given that many bona fide crowdsourcing efforts do come down to connecting to the right individual from the mass of candidates.
+This is a fitting anecdote, given that many crowdsourcing efforts do come down to connecting to the right individual from the mass of candidates.
-This is seen most clearly in cases such as question and answer websites (e.g. Stack Overflow, Ask Metafilter, Quora).
+It is seen most clearly in cases such as question and answer websites (e.g. Stack Overflow, Ask Metafilter, Quora).
-However, increasing the pool applies in much more than cases of 'wisdom': many successful websites receive the built of their contributions from a small core group of contributors [e.g. Wikipedia (TODO CITATION); Transcribe Bentham - @causer_transcription_2012; The Commons - @springer_for_2008] and the benefit of opening up their projects to public contributions is in increasingly the likelihood of a "power user" [@springer_for_2008].
+However, increasing the pool applies in much more than cases of 'wisdom': many successful websites receive the built of their contributions from a small core group of contributors [e.g. Wikipedia - @muchnik_origins_2013; Transcribe Bentham - @causer_transcription_2012; The Commons - @springer_for_2008] and the benefit of opening up their projects to public contributions is in increasingly the likelihood of a "power user" [@springer_for_2008].

 The second lesson that permeates crowdsourcing is the idea of aggregation that results in a product better than the sum of its parts.
 Grand projects like Wikipedia and FoldIt^[An online research-supporting game that looks for the most efficient ways to fold proteins.] [@khatib_algorithm_2011] allow contributions to build on the work of past contributors.

-### Human-Computation

-Human Computation emerged from the doctoral dissertation work by Luis von Ahn in 2005, popularized alongside the ESP Game [@ahn_labeling_2004; @von_ahn_games_2006]. <!--_-->
+\newthought{Human Computation} emerged from the doctoral dissertation work by Luis von Ahn in 2005, popularized alongside the ESP Game [@ahn_labeling_2004; @von_ahn_games_2006]. <!--_-->
+If the wisdom of the crowds refers to the unique abilities of human intelligence in aggregate, human computation focuses on human abilities as distinct from computational methods -- for so long as they are distinct -- and aims to formalize methods to organize humans in manners akin to automation.
 It refers to the process of computation -- the "mapping of some input representation to some output representation using an explicit, finite set of instructions" [@law_human_2011] -- performed by humans.

 In synthesizing the definition of human computation in relation to crowdsourcing, collection intelligence, and social computing, @quinn_human_2011 note two characteristics of consensus: